 Their goal was to protect them from appropriation or seizure while absent or in case of their death to ensure their chosen heirs inherited their estates.
 Two famous early 19th-century Contractual Trusts in England were Lloyds of London (1811) and The London Stock Exchange (1802).

 The use of trusts has since been used in nearly every field of human activity especially in the field of commerce and trade when used in combination with a corporation or limited liability company.
 There are two distinct advantages of having a trust, in that they are usually bound by contractual arrangement and can be easily changed and transported to other jurisdictions.

-There are a variety of names used for an asset protection trust, that can be used synonymously for the sake of this article.
+There are a variety of names used for an offshore trust, that can be used synonymously for the sake of this article.
 While there can be subtle differences between each name, it has more to do with the specifics of the trust itself, the corporate laws surrounding the entity, and the jurisdiction rather than the name or title used.

-A Trust can be referred to as a:
+An Offshore Trust can be referred to as a:

 While they all can have a degree of variance, they all are distinct from a Domestic Trust, as they all are meant to be formed as a non-resident entity in a country other than one's primary country of residence.
-This is in fact one of the primary security features of an offshore trust, in that it falls under a different jurisdiction other than where you live.
+This is, in fact one of the primary security features of an offshore trust, in that it falls under a different jurisdiction other than where you live.